Decorating a Small Entryway: 4 Stylish Ways to Furnish this Zone

-I got you covered in today’s post though, don’t worry, because I’m delivering you some ideas around decorating a small entryway.
-Cosy and cramped spaces can look fantastic too right?
+Decorating a small entryway doesn’t mean letting go of style.
+Because here’s the truth: cosy and cramped spaces can look fantastic too!
 Good things do come in small packages, I promise.
 Except for piccolos of champagne.
 That’s just a tease and I demand a full bottle!

 I have a small entryway in my own home, so trust and believe that this advice is straight from the horses own abode.
 So let’s jump right into my divine and delicious tips for decorating a small entryway.
 I’ll credit all the images for this post at the end too, so you know where they’re from.